 In the US, the quantity of silica allowed in any food product is up to 2%.
 The permission falls under 21 CFR 172.480.
-Whereas, in the European Union, the maximum quantity of the silica allowed in food products is 5% concentration.
+Whereas, in the European Union, the maximum quantity of silica allowed in food products is 5% concentration.

-Some of the listed uses of silica in food products are anti-caking agent, stabilizer, defoaming agent, carrier, absorbent, conditioning agent, filter aid, viscosity control agent, emulsifying agent, chill-proofing agent, and anti-settling agent.
+Some of the listed uses of silica in food products are anti-caking agent, stabilizer, defoaming agent, carrier, absorbent, conditioning agent, filter aid, viscosity control agent, emulsifying chill-proofing agent, and anti-settling agent.

-Cobalt (II) chloride is deep blue in colour in its dry state and changes to pink when wet.
+Cobalt (II) chloride is deep blue in its dry state and changes to pink when wet.
 However, it is carcinogenic and toxic, and the EU reclassified it as toxic material in July 2000.